KobeVrancken/cpl-webassembly/README.md

 The output on your machine might very well be completely different!
 This program takes the address of a variable on the stack (`c`), modifies the address and writes to the new location.
 On my machine this new modified address happened to correspond to the stack value `a`.
-Funnily enough, if I *only* remove the *first* print state ment I get the following output:
+Funnily enough, if I *only* remove the *first* print statement I get the following output:

 ```bash
 $ ./fun